aws-samples/secure-messenger-genai-chatbot/dev_notes.md

 ## Remote access to EC2 instance

+Connect to the console of the EC2 instance that runs the WickrIO container via SSM Session Manager (EC2 AWS console).
-Deploy with `EC2InstanceConnectEndpoint` and `SSHEnablement` constructs.
+Alternatively deploy with `EC2InstanceConnectEndpoint` and `SSHEnablement` constructs.
 Then open a tunnel via Instance Connection Endpoint:
 ```shell
 aws ec2-instance-connect open-tunnel --instance-id insertEC2instanceIDhere --remote-port 22 --local-port 5555
 ```